ajithn09/tripmate/README.md

 5. **Final agent** — produces the polished response, incorporating your feedback if you asked for changes.

-### Scope notes

-- **Flight agent depends on `uvx`.** AviationStack's MCP server runs as a stdio subprocess launched via `uvx aviationstack-mcp`.
-The `uv` package in `requirements.txt` provides the `uvx` binary, so no separate system install is needed — but a subprocess launch is still the most fragile piece of this app to run on a hosted container.
-If it's unreachable or misconfigured, `flight_agent` fails soft to LLM-only guidance (clearly labeled as an estimate) instead of breaking the whole run.
-- **Checkpointer is Postgres**, not SQLite/in-memory.
-Streamlit Community Cloud's filesystem is ephemeral and the app sleeps on inactivity — a paused HITL thread needs to survive that, which only an external database does reliably.

 ## Project structure

 ```